 Interface Card (NIC):

-A commonly used Network Interface Card is shown in the figure below.
+commonly used Network Interface Card is shown in the figure below.

 Network Interface Card Model

 A Hub connects all the nodes of a network using Twisted Pair (UTP or STP)

 cables.
 In a Hub, the signals received on one port are transmitted to all other

 ports, and vice versa.
 All nodes (work stations) connected using a Hub can

 listen to one another all the time.
 The advantage of using a Hub is low cost,